Energy transfer for solutions to the nonlinear Schr\"odinger equation on irrational tori: Introduction

-In addition to the theoretical result in the theorems above, we also conduct numerical simulations to accompany the analysis depicted in these theorems, alongside comparisons with results on a rational torus.
-The simulations utilize a GPU-accelerated code to integrate \eqref{irrNLS} in time on rational or irrational tori.
-For given initial data size $\|\psi_0\|_s= R$, simulation (or evolution) time $T$ and $\varepsilon$, we numerically find the critical value $M$ such that $\|F^{-1}(\chi_{B_M^c}\hat{\psi}(t))\|_s = \varepsilon $.
+In addition to the theoretical results above, we also conduct numerical simulations to accompany the analysis depicted in this theorem, alongside comparisons with results on a rational torus.
+The simulations utilize a GPU-accelerated code to integrate the defocusing initial value problem \eqref{irrNLS} in time on rational or irrational tori.
+For given initial data size $\|\psi_0\|_s= R$, simulation (or evolution) time $T$ and $\varepsilon$, we numerically find the critical value $M$ such that $\|F^{-1}(\chi_{B_M^c}\hat{\psi}(t))\|_s = \varepsilon $, where $\psi(t)$ is the solution of the full defocusing NLS problem \eqref{irrNLS}, and $\chi_{B_M^c}$ is a smooth cut off function of the complement of the ball $B_M$ centered at the origin and radius $M$.
+We call this value $M$ the {\it barrier} for the evolution.
 The value of $M$, as well as the growth of the Sobolev norm and evolution of energy spectrum, are compared between rational and irrational tori.
 All results consistently show that energy cascades to high frequency is slower on irrational tori than on rational tori, which is further explained in terms of a kinematic analysis on the quasi-resonant sets on the two types of domains.

 We are concluding this section by summarizing the structure of the paper.
 In Section \ref{not} we introduce the notation of Sobolev spaces for Fourier coefficients.
 In Section \ref{sec.birkhoff}, we detail the resonances and quasi-resonances of the cubic NLS.
-Section \ref{sec.normal} is devoted to studying the dynamics of the quasi-resonant system, including the proof of Theorems \ref{mainthm} and \ref{mainthm2}.
-In Section \ref{full} we use a stability lemma and the results in Section \ref{sec.normal} to prove Theorems \ref{mainthm1} and Corollary \ref{mainthm0}.
+Section \ref{sec.normal} quasi-resonant system, including the proof of Theorems \ref{mainthm2} and \ref{mainthm3}.
 Finally, Section \ref{numerical} contains a thorough discussion and presentation of the numerical simulations.

-\subsection{Acknowledgement}
+\section{Acknowledgement}

-We would like to thank the referees for their comments and suggestion that prompted us to prove here much stronger results than the original ones.
+A. Hrabski was supported by the NSF grant DGE 1841052, G. Staffilani was supported by the NSF grants DMS 1764403, DMS-2052651 and the Simons Foundation, B. Wilson was supported by NSF grant DMS 1856124.
+G. Staffilani also thanks the organizers of the Abel Symposium that took place in Summer 2023 for the wonderful meeting and the superb hospitality.